 At one end, this means examining how parents and others set the initial parameters for someone’s identity online.
 Consider, for example, how parents share everything from ultrasounds pictures to the hundreds of baby photos on social networks like Facebook.
 This, in effect, initialises the online identity for someone, and the longevity of these traces will have a significant impact for many young people in years to come.
 At the other end, when someone dies, often there is now a vast array of online information left behind, held in email accounts, social networks or sharing services like Flickr (for photographs) or YouTube (for videos).
 What happens to this information?
 How do processes like memorialisation or mourning operate online?
 Can digital assets be passed on?
 What roles and responsibilities should social networking services take regarding deceased account holders (and what’s currently going on)?
 And all importantly: looking at both ends can reveal important results in terms of the way our current ideas about identity online are formed, framed and the limits to these models.

-I gave a public talk explaining my approach to the Ends of Identity in 2015 which you can view below:
+A few years ago I gave a public talk explaining my approach to the Ends of Identity for Curtin Alumni in which you can view below:

 This research area is my main focus at present.
 In collaborative work with Dr Tim Highfield, I’ve become especially interested in the ends of identity in visual social media.
 Tim and I have worked together to develop a method for mapping images on Instagram in particular, and are currently analysing datasets relating to pre-birth (in particular, #ultrasound and #birth) and death (in particular, #funeral and #RIP).
 Work in this area is ongoing, but early findings can be found in several of our recent presentations (listed below).
 In 2017 we plan to present further findings, as well as write up several papers from this research, and investigate further some of the nuances already found in our preliminary research.